As service businesses, we rely heavily on relationships.

-This article is about building forward and on top the foundation that a good contract gives you.
+This article is about building forward and on top of the foundation that a good contract gives you.
 It’s not just about having a good contract and that’s it – done.
 It’s about behaviors – human behaviors – some of which are set out in a contract (such as your service agreement or an employee/contractor agreement).
-But much of how we interact with each other is not written down as rules on a paper.
+But much of how we interact with each other is not written down as rules on paper.

-In day to day business, we have opportunities to have positive or adverse interactions with people.
+In day-to-day business, we have opportunities to have positive or adverse interactions with people.
 Sometimes the adverse interactions are beyond our control, but for every single interaction, we have the ability to choose how we react.

 Ask any litigator and they will tell you that all lawsuits are caused by human interaction.
-That may seem obvious, but think about it for a minute.
+That may seem obvious but think about it for a minute.
 Every lawsuit is started by a human interaction where each person had a choice on how to act and react – or most likely, a series of actions and reactions.

 The choices we make in a situation and with particular people are determined by our relationship with that person.
 Do we like them?
 Do we trust them?
 Do we think they are trying to get by with something?
 Do we give them the benefit of the doubt because we know they have good intentions?

 Every interaction with have with people (and they with us) determines the answers to those questions.
-With good established relationships, we react one way.
+With well-established relationships, we react one way.
 With shaky, doubtful relationships, we react another.
 We react better (less confrontational and adversarial) with people with whom we have good relationships.
 Therefore, logic would tell us that the more good relationships we have, the less confrontational and adversarial interactions we will have.